 - Ideal for teams focusing on application development

-Detailed Analysis of Top PaaS Alternatives
+Detailed Analysis of Top Heroku Alternatives

 1. Kapstan.io